 Summertime is difficult for hedgehogs if there is a long period of dry weather as they are unable to find enough worms and insects.
 Food put out regularly will attract hedgehogs and if placed in an up -turned box with a pipe leading out of it that is about 9cms diameter, it will stop the cats from eating it before they can get there!

 Other dangers to hedgehogs are ponds without sloping sides so that if they fall in, they can’t climb out.
 Terrible injuries can be caused by the use of strimmers – always walk the area first to make sure there is nothing that can be injured in the way.
 Bonfires too can be a danger to them, particularly around bonfire night as this is the time that hedgehogs are looking for somewhere to hibernate.
 It is best to move your wood/ rubbish from the pile to a new site during the day before you light the bonfire to make absolutely sure that nothing has decided to make it their home.
 If we can prevent accidents – we save lives!

 Your adoption will be helping our adult hedgehogs and those hoglets every step of the way.
 We give the best care and endeavour to ensure that they will have every opportunity to have a second chance in the wild.
 Your help will be very much appreciated.
-From just £36 a year you can help these incredible creatures.
+For just £3 a month you can help these incredible creatures.